iammohdzaki/iammohdzaki/README.md

 Am a Android Developer in love with Kotlin.
 My current focus is on the Android although I've also worked on the BackEnd with Kotlin using Ktor.
 I enjoy contributing to community by open source projects.
 I also love catching up with other developers.
 Feel free to reach out on [Twitter](https://twitter.com/_gloryweaver).
 My DMs are open.

-- 🔭 I’m currently working on my own ToolsHub
+- 🔭 I’m currently working on my own open source project BundleTool-UI
-- 🌱 I’m currently learning Backend with Ktor
+- 🌱 I’m currently learning Ktor and Desktop-Compose
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: [**mohdzaki407@gmail.com**](mailto:mohdzaki407@gmail.com) & [**LinkedIn**](https://www.linkedin.com/in/mohammad-zaki-60448a148/)